 - Medical expenses: Medication errors often result in additional medical costs for the patient due to a longer hospital stay, additional required procedures, or ongoing treatment to manage the issues caused by the error.
 A medication error defendant may be held responsible for any medical costs resulting from the negligent medication error.

 - Lost income: If injuries caused by a medication error cause a victim to miss work or work a reduced schedule, a defendant may be held responsible for paying lost wages as well as future lost wages and diminished earning capacity.

 - Emotional distress: In addition to the physical pain, many victims experience emotional distress from medication errors.
 These victims expected to feel relief from their pain thanks to medical care but instead have to manage new and unexpected injuries due to a medication error.
 This can result in anxiety and depression as a victim manages the results of a medication error.
-A medication error defendant may be held responsible for compensating a victim for these harms as well.
+In this case, a defendant in a medication error may also be responsible for compensating a victim for these harms.

 - Loss of enjoyment: If the injuries caused by a medication error limit a victim’s ability to participate in activities that were previously an important part of their life, a defendant may be held responsible for compensating the victim for such loss.

 - Punitive damages: Rather than compensating the plaintiff for their injuries, punitive damages punish a defendant for particularly egregious behavior.
 The type of behavior that qualifies for punitive damages in medication error cases is different from state to state.
 It is best to discuss with an attorney to determine if punitive damages are available in your case.